go-kawser/DriveMad-Arcade-Racing/README.md

 ### Common troubleshooting

 - Blank screen / console errors: check the browser console for 404s (missing assets) or syntax errors.
 Ensure `dist/` is served over HTTP(S).
-- Audio not playing: many browsers block autoplay, interact once (click/tap) to enable audio.
+- Audio not playing: many browsers block auto play, interact once (click/tap) to enable audio.
 - Controls not responsive on mobile: ensure touch mappings are enabled in the source and that `touch-action` CSS is not blocking events.

 #### Contributing